TerabyteForever/SpacePass/README.md

 SpacePass is a cross-platform engine.
 It can run on any operating system that supports C++ Standard Library.

-# Let's talk about the capabilities of the SpacePass engine!
+# Let's talk about some capabilities of the SpacePass engine!
 ```cpp
  SpacePass::BasicEncryption(char plaintext[], bool writeToFile);
 ```